miklevin/MikeLev.in/_posts/2024-09-26-theres-no-home-like-nix.md

 # Start the server
 serve()
 ```

+## Creating A Simple Web Page With Python

 Notice the lack of a template language.
 Notice the lack of crosseye-inducing
 double curly brackets.
 HTML tags are represented as Python functions with names